2021 Year End Compliance Checklist

 Gather payroll records if your workers' compensation policy mirrors the calendar year.
 An auditor may want to review payroll records in accordance with its policy period.

-Year-End Discretionary Bonuses
+Confirm Year-End Discretionary Bonuses

 If your business awards year-end discretionary bonuses, work with your payroll provider to issue the checks, either as a separate line item or in separate checks (additional bonus taxation may apply).

-Review FLSA Updates
+Review Wage and Hour Updates

 - Telework — non-exempt employees are to be compensated for all hours worked, including those worked away from the primary worksite.
 Companies must pay for all hours actually worked and provide employees with time-tracking procedures when they are out of the office.